Tricca

 Map showing ancient Thessaly.
 Tricca is shown to the centre left.

 Tricca or Trikka (Τρίκκη or Τρίκκα) was a city and polis (city-state) of ancient Thessaly in the district Histiaeotis, standing upon the left bank of the Peneius, and near a small stream called Lethaeus.
-This city is said to have derived its name from Tricca, a daughter of Peneius.
+This city is said to have derived its name from a nymph called Tricca.
 The modern city of Trikala extends over the ancient site.

 History

 It is mentioned in Homer as the kingdom of Machaon and Podaleirius, sons of Asclepius and physicians of the Greek army, who led the Triccaeans to the Trojan War.
 It possessed a temple of Asclepius, which was regarded as the most ancient and illustrious of all the temples of this god.
 This temple was visited by the sick, whose cures were recorded there, as in the temples of Asclepius at Epidaurus and Cos.
 There were probably physicians attached to the temple; and 19th century archaeologist William Martin Leake reports an inscription in four elegiac verses, to the memory of a "god-like physician named Cimber, by his wife Andromache," which he found upon a marble in a bridge over the ancient Lethaeus.

 In the edict published by Polysperchon and the other generals of Alexander the Great, after the death of the latter, allowing the exiles from the different Greek cities to return to their homes, those of Tricca and of the neighbouring town of Pharcadon were excepted for some reason, which is not recorded.
 Tricca was the first town in Thessaly at which Philip V of Macedon arrived after his defeat at the Battle of the Aous (198 BC).
 Tricca is also mentioned by Liv.
 36.13; Plin.
 Nat.
 4.8. s.
 15 Ptol.
 3.13.44; Them.
 Orat. xxvii. p.
 333.